hilongjw/vue-lazyload/README.md

 * Be lightweight, powerful and easy to use
 * Work on any image type
 * Add loading class while image is loading
+* Supports both of Vue 1.0 and Vue 2.0

 ## Requirements